Nicolas Apostol

-Nicolas Gabriel Apostol (born January 1, 1999) is a Canadian soccer player who most recently played for Cavalry FC in the Canadian Premier League.
+Nicolas Gabriel Apostol (born January 1, 1999) is a Canadian soccer player who plays for TSS FC Rovers in League1 British Columbia.

-Early life
+Early life and college

 Apostol began playing youth soccer with the Guildford Athletic Club in Surrey, playing with them from 2006 through 2011.
 From 2008 to 2011, he was a member of Whitecaps FC Prospects program, while still playing youth club soccer with Guildford, and in September 2011, he officially joined the Whitecaps FC Residency Program.
-In 2021, he joined the Vancouver Whitecaps FC U-23.

 In 2017, he began attending the University of Connecticut, playing for the men's soccer team, scoring two goals in 18 games as a rookie.
 The following year, he departed UConn to attend Oregon State University.

+In 2021, he joined the Vancouver Whitecaps FC U-23.

 Club career

 In 2016, while with the Whitecaps Academy, he was called up to the second team Whitecaps FC 2 of the USL, making his debut on July 16, against San Antonio FC.
 The following year in 2017, he was called up again playing on May 28 against the Real Monarchs earning his first professional assist on Terran Campbell's goal.

+In September 2019, he signed with in the Greek Gamma Ethniki with Agrotikos Asteras.

 On August 31, 2021, he signed with Cavalry FC of the Canadian Premier League.
 He made his debut the next day, coming on as a substitute against FC Edmonton.
 After the 2021 season, Cavalry announced that Apostol would leave the club after one season.

+In August 2023, he returned to the Greek Gamma Ethniki, signing with Anagennisi Epanomi.
+After dealing with injuries, he made his debut in the EPSM Cup on December 6 against Achilleas Triandrias.
+In January 2024, he departed the club, after having made two appearances.

+In 2024, he joined Burnaby FC in League1 British Columbia.
+In 2025, he joined the TSS FC Rovers.